 The key to successful execution of outdoor lighting ideas is flexibility.
 LED exterior spike lights are ideal as they can be easily moved to suit the changing seasons and planting growth.
 The Kew 25 spiked spotlight and a directional Hampton 25 spiked floodlight allow you to light your landscape extremely effectively so you really don’t need to feel guilty about energy consumption.
-For larger landscapes, the are an ideal solution.
+Most garden light fittings are black but the ones that usually blend into gardens best are olive green.
+Copper fittings can also be good as they patinate to a neutral green colour with age.

 Do light steps in your garden for safety reasons as well as aesthetics.
-The Riena or Lucca External recessed into the side wall, are ideal solutions and create atmosphere as well as reduces the risk of anyone tripping.
+The Lucca 30 recessed into the side wall, are ideal solutions and create atmosphere as well as reduces the risk of anyone tripping.
 Alternatively, for an instant garden lighting effect use night lights in small glass holders which provide a pretty way to emphasise a staircase or low level wall.
-The Riena and Lucca are versatile fittings so can also be used to uplight a wall or the side of a pot.

 Water features are a wonderful medium to light as the movement and refraction creates patterns which reflect on the surrounding area.
 Use a simple underwater spotlight under a water flow or, alternatively, consider using fibre optics within water jets to create a magical effect candle light or for the ultimate, think of adding fibres set into the base of a pool at random appearing almost as stars.
 Ask our Sales Team for options.